anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * First description of exchanged object types (needs more work)

-* Clarification in discovery options for enrollment endpoints at the domain registrar based on well-known endpoints in
+* Clarification in discovery options for enrollment endpoints at the domain registrar based on well-known endpoints in {{addressing}}
-  {{discovery_eo}} do not result in additional /.well-known URIs.
+  do not result in additional /.well-known URIs.
   Update of the illustrative example.
   Note that the change to /brski for the voucher-related endpoints has been taken over in the BRSKI main document.